David Lowery (director): Career

 Lowery's first feature film, St. Nick, which follows two runaway children abandoned by their guardians, premiered at the 2009 South by Southwest festival.
 It won the Texas Filmmaker Award at the 2009 AFI Dallas International Film Festival.

 In 2011, Lowery started his own production company, Sailor Bear.
 That same year, he wrote and directed the short film entitled Pioneer, which played at the Sundance Film Festival that year.

 In 2013, Lowery wrote, directed and edited his second feature film, Ain't Them Bodies Saints, starring Casey Affleck and Rooney Mara.
 The film was nominated for the Grand Jury Prize at the 2013 Sundance Film Festival.
-It was selected to compete at the International Critics' Week section of the 2013 Cannes Film Festival.
+It was selected to compete at the Critics' Week section of the 2013 Cannes Film Festival.
 Lowery has said that he drew from great directors and their works for this film, citing Claire Denis's 35 Shots of Rum, Robert Altman's McCabe & Mrs. Miller, and Paul Thomas Anderson and David Fincher as influences.

 In addition to having edited films such as Amy Seimetz's Sun Don't Shine and Shane Carruth's Upstream Color, Lowery co-wrote Pit Stop with director Yen Tan.
 At the 2014 Cannes Film Festival, it was announced that Lowery would write and direct the film adaptation of the novel The Yellow Birds, written by Iraq War veteran Kevin Powers; it was a 2012 National Book Award finalist.
 The film was eventually directed by Alexandre Moors and stars Jack Huston, Tye Sheridan, Alden Ehrenreich and Jennifer Aniston.

 In April 2016, Lowery directed a remake of Disney's Pete's Dragon, which was met with positive reviews.
 Lowery also co-wrote the screenplay alongside Toby Halbrooks.
 In July 2016, it was announced Lowery would direct an episode of Breakthrough for National Geographic Channel.
 In November 2016, it was announced Lowery had shot a new film, A Ghost Story, over the summer with Rooney Mara and Casey Affleck as a secret project.

 Lowery next directed the 2018 drama film The Old Man & the Gun, starring Robert Redford as bank robber, Forrest Tucker, and Casey Affleck.